 connection = ConnectionFactory.createConnection();

-session = connection.createSession(false,
+session = connection.createSession(

 Session.AUTO_ACKNOWLEDGE);

 Having performed the normal setup, the client program can now create a durable subscriber to the destination.
 To do this, the client program creates a durable TopicSubscriber, using session.CreateDurableSubscriber.
 The name "mySubscription" is used as an identifier of the durable subscription.